bluz71/bluz71.github.io/_posts/2018-01-02-mock-axios-in-react-jest_enzyme-tests.md

 However, such a test will not work for an Axios based component, even our mocked version, since the retrieval of the books is an asynchronous operation done in the background.
-If the above test template where applied to out `BookList` component the snapshot would end up containing no books.
+If the above test template where applied to our `BookList` component, the snapshot would end up containing no books.

 The test needs to wait for list of books to populate component state.
 That is best done by waiting for the `Promise` queue to be flushed as follows: